Kshreya08/Travelweb/README.md

-1. Project Title

-Travel Booking Web Application
+ Project Title: Travel Booking Web Application

-3. Project Description
+2. Project Description
 Developed a Travel Booking Web Application utilizing the Model-View-Controller (MVC) architecture, integrated with a MySQL database.
 The application allows users to confirm and cancel bookings seamlessly.
 It employs the Struts 2 framework, JSP for web views, and JDBC API for efficient database interactions.

-4. Features
+3. Features
 User registration and authentication
 Browse available travel packages
 Book and confirm travel packages